mjhong0708/amp/docs/useamp.rst

    convergence = {'energy_rmse': 0.02, 'force_rmse': 0.04}
    calc.model.lossfunction = LossFunction(convergence=convergence)

-You can see the adjustable parameters and their default values in the dictionary `LossFunction.default_parameters`:
+You can see the adjustable parameters and their default values in the dictionary :attr:`~amp.model.LossFunction.default_parameters`:

 .. code-block:: python